pgaske/jzon/README.md

 # jzon
 JZON is JSON Zipped Object Notation.
-This could be used as a json compressor and decompressor; though this is probably best used to compress large json objects that you use statically in your projects.
+This can be used as a json compressor and decompressor best suited to compress large json object arrays that you use statically in your projects.

 Usage: